-Once per week, Centennial Laundry will pick up laundry bags and take them to town.
+Once per week, Centennial Laundry picks up laundry bags and takes them to town.
 Laundry is sorted, washed, folded, and returned to Camp usually within 24 hours.

-We take great care in putting together cabin groups to make sure that all campers will be comfortable and happy with their placement.
+We take great care in putting together cabin groups to make sure that all campers are comfortable and happy with their placement.

 Campers are placed in cabins with other campers the same age as them (usually within 18 months).
 Our goal, wherever possible, is to make sure that campers are in a cabin with others staying at Camp for the same amount of time as them.

 We know that some campers may come to Camp on their own.
 Especially with first time campers, we make sure those children are placed in a cabin with other first time campers and we do our best to make sure a camper attending on his/her own is not in a cabin with a large group of friends that is attending together.

 We also try to make sure that first time campers are placed in a cabin with some other first time campers whenever we can.